BenGriffiths/pdo-mysqli-pagination/README.md

 # PDO and MySQLi Pagination Class

-PDO MySQLi Pagination class is a pagination class that will work with either PDO, or MySQLi.
+PDO MySQLi Pagination class is a PHP pagination class that will work with either PDO, or MySQLi.
 The outputted pagination is served in an Unordered List, and the options are extensive.

 I'd love to see other people's contributions, so please fork away and submit any pull requests!